Donte Gamble: Professional career

 Gamble spent the 2002 off-season with the Calgary Stampeders of the CFL and was released by the team on June 15, 2002.
 He played for the Peoria Pirates of the af2 in 2002.
 He played in eight games for the Ottawa Renegades of the CFL during the 2002 season.
 Gamble was signed by the Sioux City Bandits of the National Indoor Football League on March 22, 2004 and played for the team during the 2004 season.
-He has also played in the LCFL.
+He also played in the LCFL.
 He was the sixth cut on Michael Irvin's reality show 4th and Long.

 Personal life

 Gamble has worked with mentally challenged adults in helping them feel comfortable being a part of the workforce.
 He has also coached youth football.